The SDD pipeline

 featureorbugtemplate to start a feature.
 When you already have a Claude plan document, open from the Specification (from Claude plan) template (spec.md) and paste the plan into the body instead.
 That template applies aplan:providedmarker, which puts the pipeline into translation mode:sdd-spectranslates the plan into a structured spec rather than authoring one from a slim description, andsdd-triagetranslates the plan's architecture section into the architecture record.
 The marker clears once the architecture PR opens (or, on the fast path, the stub spec PR). - Comment a command to steer:

-/spec,/fastpath,/triage,/approve,/dispatch,/revise, or/execute.
+/spec,/fastpath(or its alias/agile),/triage,/approve,/dispatch,/revise, or/execute.
 See the command table inshared/sdd-interaction.md. - Review and merge PRs.
 Merging a PR is the approval signal that advances the pipeline.
 No agent merges a PR; merge authority stays with humans and consumer CI.

 - Answer